aytugonan/aytugonan.github.io/_pages/awards.md

 ## Global Recognitions

-- Listed in **“Springer Nature Editorial Contribution Awards – 2025”** Recognized by Discover Computing for excellence in editorial work, highlighting the editor’s role in managing peer review with scientific rigor and safeguarding the integrity of the published record.

-- Listed in **“Springer Nature Author Service Awards – 2025”** Recognized for providing an outstanding author experience and ensuring a peer review process that is efficient, constructive, and fair.
-This award highlights the vital role of editors in advancing discovery through integrity and service excellence.

 - Listed in **“Most Influential Scientists of the World – 2024”** Recognized by a research team led by Dr. John Ioannidis from Stanford University, USA.
 This list, prepared by US and Dutch scientists, is based on an evaluation of millions of academics worldwide.